Doping induced metal-insulator phase transition in NiO

-We now consider the situation where NiO is treated within RDMFT, see Fig.~(\ref{nio-dop}).
-Firstly, it is obvious that the total spectral density obtained for undoped NiO is in good agreement with experiments\cite{nio-expud}.
-The spectrum at high energies (12-15eV), which within DMFT is somewhat broadened due to analytic continuation, is brought out very clearly by RDMFT.
-The value of the band-gap obtained using RDMFT (4.88eV) is larger than experiments (4.1eV), and the magnetic moment (1.38$\mu_B$) smaller than the experimental value of 1.7$\mu_B$.
+For the undoped case, the spectral density is in good agreement with experiments\cite{nio-expud}.
+The RDMFT results also agree very well with previous DMFT calculations\cite{nekrasov,kunes-nio,ren,fuji} with one important difference between the two; the experimental data shows a shoulder at -3eV, which is well captured by $t_{2g}$ like states within RDMFT but is missing in DMFT results.
+The value of the band-gap obtained using RDMFT (4.88eV) is larger than experiments (4.1eV), and the magnetic moment (1.52$\mu_B$) smaller than the experimental value of 1.7$\mu_B$.
 There are two reasons for the smaller value of the magnetic moment within RDMFT as compared to experiment.
 Firstly, the calculations are performed with the FP-LAPW method in which space is divided into spheres around the atoms, the so called muffin-tins, and an interstitial region.
 In the case of fully non-collinear magnetic calculations the magnetic moment per site is calculated by integrating the magnetization vector field inside the muffin-tin.
 This implies the loss of a small part of the moment to the interstitial region.
 Secondly, the power functional induces a slight non-collinearity in the magnetization leading to yet more loss in the integrated $z$-projected moment.

-The site and symmetry projected spectral density is also shown in Fig. (\ref{nio-dop}).
-In good agreement with previous many-body studies\cite{ren,fuji}, we find that the conduction band is purely $e_g$ in character.
-A substantial overlap of Ni $d$ and Oxygen $p$ states may be seen in the valence spectrum, highlighting the presence of charge transfer effects in NiO.